-Another important platform for engaging on women's rights and gender equality issues under the UNFCCC is via the Women and Gender Constituency (WGC).
+An important platform for engaging on women's rights and gender equality issues under the UNFCCC is via the Women and Gender Constituency (WGC).
 The WGC is one of the nine stakeholder groups of the UNFCCC.

-Established in 2009 and granted full constituency status in 2011, the WGC consists of 27 women's rights, gender and environmental civil society organisations, who are working together to ensure that gender equality is central to climate change policy.
-The WGC, consisting of a broad variety of national and regional network organisations, represents hundreds and thousands of people across the globe, with advocates from over 60 countries.
+Established in 2009 and granted full constituency status in 2011, the WGC membership consists of 30 women's rights, gender, and environmental civil society organisations that work together to ensure that gender equality is central to climate change policy.